adamtow/notecuts/docs/English.md

 ▶️ Speak Random Number
 ```

 Choose a shortcut where it will be obvious to you that it has run.
-A simple one could be one that speaks a number or flashes the flashlight on your device.
+A simple one could be one that [speaks a random number](https://routinehub.co/shortcut/1367) or flashes the flashlight on your device.

 ![Adding a Shortcut Command to a Note](https://adamtow.github.io/notecuts/images/adding-to-note.png)